Wisconsin Chamber Choir Artistic Director

 Mark Brampton Smith

 Mark Brampton Smith holds degrees in Organ Performance from the Eastman School of Music and the University of Michigan.
-Currently the organist at Grace Episcopal Church, he previously served on the music staff of churches in seven states.
-He was a prize winner in several national organ competitions, and gives solo concerts in numerous churches and auditoriums, including Madison’s Overture Center for the Arts.
-Mark works with singers, instrumentalists, and ensembles as a collaborative pianist.
-These have included the Ann Arbor Cantata Singers, University of Michigan choirs, Colgate University Chorus, and, since 2012, the Wisconsin Chamber Choir.
+Currently the organist at Grace Episcopal Church, Madison, Mark has served on the music staff of churches in seven states.
+A prize winner in several national organ competitions, he has given solo concerts in numerous churches and auditoriums, including Madison’s Overture Center for the Arts.
+Recent seasons included appearances with Just Bach and the Wisconsin Chamber Orchestra.
+As a collaborative pianist, Mark has worked with singers, instrumentalists, and ensembles, including the Ann Arbor Cantata Singers, University of Michigan choirs, Colgate University Chorus, and, since 2012, the Wisconsin Chamber Choir.